manuerwin/summarise-time/README.md

 ## Usage
 1. Download to local
-2. Generate your csv file of activities with:
+2. Generate your csv file of activities
-- headers: Date, Activity, Duration
+- header format: Date, Activity, Duration
 - each row:
   - date in format dd/mm/yyyy
-  - activity text
+  - category and activity text
+    - note: dash is optional and will be removed
+    - note: any detail after the pipe (|) character (for example XXX above) will be removed
   - duration in format [optional hours]:minutes:seconds

 For example:

-28/04/2025, Doctor appointment, 30:00
+28/04/2025, INTERNAL - Doctor appointment | TMI, 30:00

 3. Run this script:
 >python3 activityprocessor.py path/to/your/.csv

+You will be warned if the header doesn't match and/or any csv rows are malformed.

 ## License
 This is free and unencumbered software released into the public domain.